viperproject/prusti-dev/docs/user-guide/src/tour/generics.md

 {{#rustdoc_include ../../../../prusti-tests/tests/verify/pass/user-guide/generic.rs:lookup_reference}}
 ```

-After all these changes, Prusti is able to verify the code again, so we now our linked list can be used to store elements of any type, not just `i32`!
+After all these changes, Prusti is able to verify the code again, so now our linked list can be used to store elements of any type, not just `i32`!
 If you want to see the full code after all the changes, expand the following code block.

 ```rust,noplaypen